rocchdi/fastapi-and-mysql/README.md

 ```

-# Database Modeling from the titles table
+# Constructing new database tables from the "titles" table
-In order to separate the different information stored in the titles table we use the following database tables :
+We could use the "titles" table as our relational database, but in order to separate the different information stored in this "titles" table and construct it in a logical way  we model the following database tables:
 ```
 show table (SHOW_ID (PRIMARY KEY), TYPE, TITLE, COUNTRY, DATE_ADDED, RELEASE_YEAR, DURATION, DESCRIPTION) Rating table (SHOW_ID (PRIMARY KEY), RATING) crew table (SHOW_ID (PRIMARY KEY), DIRECTOR, CAST)
 ```

+----- to be completed ----

 # The Fast API image
+We use a Fastapi API in order to query our Netflix Mysql database
+For example, we can display some movie titles i from the database or find the country where a movie has been made
-The FAst API image is already created and puched to the DockerHub repository :
+The FAst API image is also created and puched to the DockerHub repository :
 ```
 rocchdi/apimysql:1.0.0
 ```